alexpilotti/python-miramode/README.md

 ### Pair a new client

-The _-c_ argument is optional, if not provided, the CLI will generate a random id.
+The _-c_ argument is used to pass the new client id.
+If not provided, a random id will be generated.
+Take note of both the client id and the client slot returned by the device, as those will be needed when sending other commands.

 ```console
 miramodecli client-pair -a "xx:xx:xx:xx:xx:xx" -c 100100  -n Foobar